 As opposed to centralized applications that run on a single computer, decentralized applications run on a P2P network of computers.
 They have existed since the advent of P2P networks.

-- Decentralized applications don‘t necessarily need to run on top of a blockchain network.
-BitTorrent, Popcorn Time, BitMessage, Tor, are all traditional dApps that run on a P2P network, but not on a Blockchain (which is a specific kind of P2P network (read more: Origins of Bitcoin and Web3).
+Decentralized applications don‘t necessarily need to run on top of a blockchain network.
+Tor, BitTorrent, Popcorn Time, BitMessage, are examples for decentralized applications that run on a P2P network, but not on a blockchain – which is a special kind of P2P network (read more: Origins of Bitcoin and Web3).

 Illustration of a DApp that uses a blockchain with smart contracts combined with the pillars of Swarm and Whisper.

 Full text and high resultion graphics available as paperback & ebook: Token Economy, by Shermin Voshmgir, 2019